Canadian House of Commons Standing Committee on Public Accounts

 The House of Commons Standing Committee on Public Accounts (PACP) is a standing committee of the House of Commons of Canada.
 It reviews the Auditor General's reports.
 It is one of four standing committees of the House that is chaired by a member of the opposition.

 Mandate

 The Public Accounts Committee's mandate is to "review of and report on the Public Accounts of Canada and all reports of the Auditor General of Canada."
 It also reviews the government's consolidated financial statements, as well as other matters referred to it by the House.

 Whenever, the Speaker tables a report from the Auditor General, the report is automatically referred to the Public Accounts Committee.
 The committee then calls witnesses to respond to the report's findings.
 Once their study is concluded, the committee may present a report to the House with recommendations for improvement to government programs.

 The committee does not normally weigh in on what the government's policy goals should be, but focusses on the efficiency of government programs at achieving the goals set by the government.

+Membership

+As of the 45th Canadian Parliament: